infinitydaemon/OpSec-Kernel/Documentation/admin-guide/mm/numa_memory_policy.rst

 	interleaved system default policy works in this mode.

 MPOL_PREFERRED_MANY
-	This mode specifies that the allocation should be preferably satisfied from the nodemask specified in the policy.
+	This mode specifices that the allocation should be preferrably satisfied from the nodemask specified in the policy.
 If there is a memory pressure on all nodes in the nodemask, the allocation can fall back to all existing numa nodes.
 This is effectively